CORP-2/CORP-2.0/README.md

 ## Components of Corp 2.0

-Following are the backbone of `corp 2.0`.
+The fllowing are the backbone of `Corp 2.0`.

 What | How | Description |
 --- | --- |---|
-Template | Project | Projects are created from Templates Use case| Action | Actions are created from Use cases Role | Position | Position is made up of roles.
-Each role requires a special skill.
-Each role provides some responsibility and provide the necessary authority.
+Template | Project | Projects are created from templates Use case| Action | Actions are created from use cases Role | Position | A position is made up of roles; each role requires a special skill, provides some responsibility and provides the necessary authority to execute those responsibilities
- |Skill| Ability to perform an action.
+ |Skill| An ability to perform an action

 ## Projects